astronomer/docs/astro/cloud-ide/run-sql.md

 7. In the **Select Connection** list, select the connection for the database you want to query against.

-8. If you're using Warehouse SQL cells, configure the following additional fields to define your output table:
+8. (Optional) If you're using Warehouse SQL cells, configure the following additional fields to define an output table.
+If you don't define these values, your data pipeline will store the outputs of your cell in a temporary table.

     - **Database**: The database for your output table
     - **Schema**:  The schema for your output table